SerhatDerya/Cpp_Practises/README.md

 ## 4 - Arrays

 Arrays is being used for storing the values (elements) together.In short, array is collection of elements.
 In this part, you will be working on array-related algorithms.

+## 5 - Structures

+Using a structure is the best way of storing classes which has the same variables.
+In this part, you will be working on some structure examples.